njllucy/WeatherAPP_console_application_using_Typescript-JS-/README.md

-# 🌤️ TypeScript Weather App
+# 🌤️ TypeScript Weather Console App
 A simple terminal-based weather application built with TypeScript that fetches real-time weather data from the OpenWeatherMap API.

 <b>Features</b>